mateuszbaransanok/diject/README.md

 ### Scoped

-A **Scoped** dependency behaves like a singleton within a specific scope.
+A **Scoped** provider behaves like a singleton within a specific scope.
 Within that scope, the same instance is reused.

 ```python